Parks and open spaces in Oslo: Inner city

 Ladegårdshagen is a small garden designed symmetrically with ornate hedges in renaissance and baroque style.
-Freiaparken is a private, enclosed garden near the chocolate factory, in strictly regular forms, noted for the wealth of its flora and many sculptures.
+Freiaparken is a private, enclosed garden near the chocolate factory, in strictly regular forms, noted for the wealth of its flora and sculptures.

 Of the 25 parks in the inner city that are 2.5 acre or more, 19 are in the eastern section and aix in the western sector (in the Frogner and St. Hanshaugen sections).

 Outer city

 The major parks and green areas in the outer city are: